unisonweb/unison/unison-src/transcripts/resolve.output.md

   Tip: You can use `undo` or `reflog` to undo this change.

+.example.resolve.c> todo

+  ✅

+  No conflicts or edits in progress.

 ```
 And that's how you resolve edit conflicts with UCM.